JitkaCNGroup/lentils/testing/admin/Admin002 - create, edit and delete cypher - happy path.md

-Admin002 - Create, edit and delete cypher - happy path
+# Admin002 - create, edit and delete cypher - happy path

 *Description*
 >This test case verifies that it is possible to create, edit and delete cypher in Admin